benchan911/tp/docs/UserGuide.md

     >>>     1
     Please key in the attendance status for student Jodi Doe [Y/N].
     >>>     N
-    Jodi Doe is absent for event CS1010 Tutorial
-    ...
+    Attendance of Jodi Doe (Absent) has been taken successfully under event Event1 ...

 The following will show a success example of *creating a new attendance list*.